 You don’t need to hike all the way up the mountain to enjoy spectacular views of the valley.
 Drive to the trailhead and enjoy an ice-cold beer at Mazot Eatery while enjoying the crisp mountain air and staring at the panoramic view of Mt.
 Hood National Park.

-About 20 minutes drive southeast of Mt.
+About a 20-minute drive southeast of Mt.
 Hood is Mirror Lake, one of the most beautiful lakes in Oregon.
 This tranquil lake reflects light beautifully off its waveless surface and is famous for mirroring an image of majestic Mount Hood.
 Relax on the banks, enjoy the amazing views, and take some photos before jumping into the fresh water.